Connie Hawkins: Pittsburgh/Minnesota Pipers (1967–1969)

 Hawkins joined the Pittsburgh Pipers in the inaugural 1967–68 season of the ABA, leading the team to a 54–24 regular season record and the 1968 ABA championship.
+Hawkins' creativity and high level skills as a ballhandler and passer, in addition to his formidable talents as a "big man" (dunking, rebounding, and shot blocking), were unique at that time for a 6 ft 8 in (2.03 m) player.
+He also was noted for his leaping ability, and his awareness of what his teammates were doing on the court.
+His court awareness gave him the ability to take command of games "because he could see and analyze the entire court and every player on it all at once"; one sportswriter describing Hawkins as "'playing a very fast game of chess'".

-Hawkins led the ABA in scoring that year and won both the ABA's regular season and playoff MVP awards.
-He was noted for his highly skillful passing ability (especially for a big man), leaping ability, and his awareness of what his teammates were doing on the court.
+In 70 games that season, his first in a professional basketball league since the end of 1962, Hawkins averaged 44.9 minutes, 26.8 points, 13.5 rebounds, and 4.6 assists per game.
+Hawkins led the ABA in scoring average that year and won both the ABA's regular season and playoff MVP awards.
+He also led the ABA in minutes per game, free throw attempts and free throws made, and was second in rebounds per game.

 The Pipers played against the New Orleans Buccaneers in the ABA finals that year, whose roster included point guard Larry Brown (who had played against Hawkins on Brooklyn's public courts) and backup forward Doug Moe, who would both go on to long coaching careers, and Brown to the Hall of Fame.
-Hawkins averaged 30.2 points per game and 11.2 rebounds in the series.
+Hawkins averaged 30.2 points per game and 11.2 rebounds in winning that seven game series.
+In the first round of the 1968 ABA playoffs, Hawkins had averaged 29.3 points, 14.7 rebounds, and six assists per game; and in the ABA Eastern Division finals had averaged 29.4 points and 12.2 rebounds per game.

-The Pipers moved to Minnesota for the 1968–69 season, but injuries and a knee surgery limited Hawkins to 47 games, though he still averaged 30.2 points per game, was named to the All-Star team, and was second in MVP voting.
-The Pipers made the playoffs despite injuries to their top four players, but were eliminated in the first round of the playoffs in seven games, where Hawkins averaged 24.9 points and 12.3 rebounds per game.
+The Pipers moved to Minnesota for the 1968–69 season, but injuries and a knee surgery limited Hawkins to 47 games.
+Hawkins still averaged 39.4 minutes, 30.2 points, 11.4 rebounds, and 3.9 assists per game.
+He was selected to the East All-Star team (but could not play because of his knee injury); and was second in MVP voting to Mel Daniels that season.
+The Pipers made the playoffs despite injuries to their top four players during the season, but were eliminated in the first round of the playoffs in seven games.
+Hawkins played in all seven games and averaged 24.9 points and 12.3 rebounds per game.
 Following the playoffs, the Pipers franchise moved back to Pittsburgh.

-Hawkins' lawyer, Roslyn Litman, and her husband, fellow lawyer S. David Litman, who was the brother of the Rens owner, filed an antitrust lawsuit against the NBA in 1966, arguing that the league and its owners blacklisted Hawkins.
-The NBA had refused to allow any team to hire Hawkins, who at the time the Litmans started working with him, was still playing for the Harlem Globetrotters.
+In his two years in the ABA, Hawkins averaged 42.7 minutes, 28.2 points, 12.6 rebounds, and 4.3 assists per game.